Kazusa-Minato Station

-Kazusa-Minato Station (上総湊駅, Kazusa-Minato-eki) is a railway station is a passenger railway station in the city of Futtsu, Chiba Prefecture, Japan, operated by the East Japan Railway Company (JR East).
+Kazusa-Minato Station (上総湊駅, Kazusa-Minato-eki) is a passenger railway station in the city of Futtsu, Chiba Prefecture, Japan, operated by the East Japan Railway Company (JR East).

 Lines

 Kazusa-Minato Station is served by the Uchibo Line, and is located 55.1 km from the starting point of the line at Soga Station.

 Layout

 The station consists of a single island platform serving two tracks, connected to the station building by a footbridge.
 The station is staffed.